zhengli97/ATPrompt/docs/INSTALL.md

 # Installation

-### Acknowledgement: This readme file for installing datasets is modified from [MaPLe's](https://github.com/muzairkhattak/multimodal-prompt-learning) official repository.

 This codebase is tested on Ubuntu 20.04.2 LTS with python 3.8.
 Follow the below steps to create environment and install dependencies.

 * Setup conda environment (recommended).